Sergio Pérez: 2022: Maiden pole and third in the championship

 At the Belgian Grand Prix, Pérez qualified third but was promoted to second due to his teammate's grid penalties.
 Team principal Christian Horner said it was tactical to not start on the pole due to the slipstream effect, which could help a driver take the lead going into the Les Combes corner.
 Pérez had a bad start and was attacked by the two Mercedes cars, but eventually moved back into second.
 After the pit stops played out, Pérez ultimately finished second behind his teammate Verstappen, giving Red Bull another 1-2 finish.

 Pérez qualified second for the Singapore Grand Prix behind Charles Leclerc.
 He overtook Leclerc at the start and led every lap.
 The race was shortened to 59 laps because of the 3 hour time limit due to safety cars and an hour-long delay.
 He won with a 7.5 second advantage to Leclerc.
-Post-race, he was investigated for a safety car infringement; ultimately his win was allowed to stand, with him receiving a reprimand and a 5 second penalty.
+Post-race, he was investigated for a safety car infringement; ultimately his win was allowed to stand, with him receiving a reprimand and a 5-second penalty.
 He was voted Driver of the Day at the same Grand Prix.

 At the Japanese Grand Prix, Pérez qualified fourth.
 In the race, Carlos Sainz Jr. retired after a crash, meaning Pérez ran third for most of the race.
 On the final lap, he pressured second placed Charles Leclerc into a mistake.
 Leclerc cut across the Casio Triangle, and blocked Pérez from making an overtake.
-Leclerc was awarded a 5 second time penalty, which elevated Pérez to second in the race, giving Red Bull their fifth 1-2 result of the season.
+Leclerc was awarded a 5-second time penalty, which elevated Pérez to second in the race, giving Red Bull their fifth 1-2 result of the season.
 The penalty also meant his teammate Max Verstappen won the championship.

 At his home race in Mexico, Pérez qualified fourth and overtook George Russell to once again finish on the podium in third place, behind Lewis Hamilton and teammate Verstappen.

 During the next round in São Paulo, Pérez qualified ninth under tricky circumstances, elevating himself to fifth place during the Sprint race.
 In the race he managed to run third for most of the time, but was caught out by a Safety Car with himself on Medium tyres compared to everyone else's Soft tyres.
 With an already slow car, Pérez dropped back to sixth place.
-He let teammate Verstappen past with the understanding that Verstappen would let Pérez back past if he couldn't gain any positions, due to Pérez' fight with Leclerc for second place in the drivers championship.
+He let teammate Verstappen past with the understanding that Verstappen would let Pérez back past if he could not gain any positions, due to Pérez' fight with Leclerc for second place in the drivers championship.
 Verstappen didn't let Pérez back past, which left Pérez disappointed.
 Post race Pérez said the matter was "discussed internally" and they are going to put it "behind" themselves.